AliMas00d07/SkillFund---Crowd-funding-for-learning-goals/README.md

 User Authentication: Allow users to register, sign in, and manage their own campaigns.

-Database Support: Use a backend (e.g., Firebase, Node + MongoDB) to persist campaign data, comments, and reports.
+Database Support: Use a backend (e.g., Firebase, Node + MySQL) to persist campaign data, comments, and reports.

 Email Notifications: Send updates or thank-you emails to campaign supporters.